Chanel Iman Reveals Baby Bump And Pregnancy In Topless Photos With Husband, Sterling Shepard

 In the second picture, Chanel is laying on her back fully topless with her hand and arm covering her chest.
 Followers can see her back arched ever so slightly to show off that adorable baby bump.
 The model is wearing blue jean pants hanging low on her waist to draw more focus to the baby bump.

 In the third – and most recent photo – Chanel has her hands and arms strategically placed to cover anything intimate from being exposed.
 The model is wearing what appears to be a dress shirt that is somewhat closed at the chest.
-Both the first and third picture are in black and white, so it is impossible to confirm the color of the clothing the model is wearing.
+Both the first and third pictures are in black and white, so it is impossible to confirm the color of the clothing the model is wearing.

-The Victoria Secret model told PEOPLE she – and her husband – cannot wait to meet their new little angel.
+The Victoria Secret model told People she – and her husband – cannot wait to meet their new little angel.

 “As our love grows each day, Sterling and I can’t wait to share it with our little one.”

-As to be expected, all three of the topless baby bump photos on Instagram were showered with pictures praising the mother-to-be for looking so spectacular.
+As to be expected, all three of the topless baby bump photos on Instagram were showered with comments praising the mother-to-be for looking so spectacular.
 A large chunk of the comments also congratulated the mother-to-be and wished her a very special Mother’s Day.